 How will my personal information be protected and used?

 We will keep the information we get, in line with our policy on storing records.
-We will make sure your personal information is protected, in line with our data protection policy.
+We will make sure your personal information is protected, in line with our data protection policy which also covers GDPR.